 Knitting & Crochet Groups for Preemies

-We welcome you to join our Knitting and Crochet group to learn how to make preemie babies hats, prayer scarfs, and octopuses.
-This group meets every 3rd Thursday of the Month.
+We welcome you to join our Knitting and Crochet group to learn how to make preemie babies hats, prayer scarves and octopuses.
+This group meets every 3rd Thursday of the month.

 Quilting for NICU at LeBonheur Children’s Hospital

 Whether you have never quilted or you are an experienced quilter, come join us making quilts for the NICU.
-Quilting sessions are every 3rd Saturday of the Month.
-You can use the link above to sign-up for any opportunity listed above or you can contact Britney Ebersold (Britney@HopeChurchMemphis.com) for more information.”
+Quilting sessions are every 3rd Saturday of the month.
+You can use the link below to sign-up for any opportunity listed above or you can contact Laura Huggins (Laura.Huggins@HopeChurchMemphis.com) for more information.”

 We also have on-going partnerships with other ministries in the city such as Neighborhood Christian Center, Multi-National Ministries and Streets Ministries that include financial and volunteer support for youth tutoring and mentoring initiatives.